 “It was heartening to see scholars engage the digital humanities to broaden their pedagogical scope.
 Exemplary of this is Object Women, a recently completed project interrogating the relationship between photography and gender via Instagram.
 Embracing the digital technologies used by students and scholars in their everyday lives, Beeston has carved out a space that expands critical dialogue while fostering conversations with the audience.
 Such work builds on the open access scholarship of the Modernist Archives Publishing Project and the Modernist Journals Project while signalling that accessible interfaces augment rather than cheapen complex critical discussion.”

-This project was supported by the School of English, Communication and Philosophy at Cardiff University and Wales Arts Review.
+Object Women was supported by the School of English, Communication and Philosophy at Cardiff University and Wales Arts Review.
 All images are used by generous permission of the rights holders; credit lines are given on the individual image posts and as a full list available to download.
 Many of the original objects can be found in the collections of the George Eastman Museum.
+A detailed report on the impact and importance of the project was prepared by Dr Lauren O’Hagan in June 2018, and can be accessed here.